Nina Strokata Karavanska: Subsequent years

-After her release, Nina Antonivna settled in Tarusa, Kaluga Oblast, where she was monitored by security forces for a year.
+After her release, Karavanska settled in Tarusa, Kaluga Oblast, where she was monitored by security forces for a year.
 Life in the north affected the health of Strokata.
 So in October of the following year, 1976, she became seriously ill and was taken to a local regional hospital, where she was discharged at her request in November.
 This decision was due to the desire to go for treatment in the capital's hospital with more experienced staff.
-Nina Antonivna went to one of these hospitals without asking permission from the police on November 20 and lay there until January 4 of the following year.
-On January 17, the court fined the woman 20 Rbls for this violation, and on February 3, she was again placed under supervision for another six months.
+Karavanska went to one of these hospitals without asking permission from the police on 20 November and lay there until 4 January of the following year.
+On 17 January, the court fined the woman 20 Rbls for this violation, and on 3 February, she was again placed under supervision for another six months.
 In the following years, this term was extended several more times.

-As early as 1976, Nina Karavanska became one of the founding members of the Ukrainian Helsinki Group, which was founded by Soviet dissidents to promote the Helsinki Accords.
-She took an active part in this movement, in particular, all documents and appeals of the group were created with the participation of Nina Antonovna and signed.
+As early as 1976, Karavanska became one of the founding members of the Ukrainian Helsinki Group, which was founded by Soviet dissidents to promote the Helsinki Accords.
+She took an active part in this movement, in particular, all documents and appeals of the group were created with the participation of Karavanska and signed.
 In addition, she also maintained contact with the Moscow Helsinki Group.

 Only then, that is 10 years after the arrest of Sviatoslav Karavansky, was Nina allowed a one-day meeting with her husband.
 After he was released in 1979, the couple tried to get permission to return to Ukraine, but failed.
-Fearing another imprisonment of Sviatoslav, who had spent 31 years in concentration camps by that time, the Karavanskys left for Vienna on November 30 of that year.
-On December 11, they arrived in the United States, where they settled in Denton, Texas.
+Fearing another imprisonment of Sviatoslav, who had spent 31 years in concentration camps by that time, the Karavanskys left for Vienna on 30 November of that year.
+On 11 December, they arrived in the United States, where they settled in Denton, Texas.

-There Nina Antonovna spoke, wrote articles, told the Ukrainian diaspora and other Americans the truth about the national liberation movement in Ukraine, organized moral and material support for Soviet prisoners and their families, and conducted public work.
+There Karavanska spoke, wrote articles, told the Ukrainian diaspora and other Americans the truth about the national liberation movement in Ukraine, organized moral and material support for Soviet prisoners and their families, and conducted public work.
 There she became a member of the Foreign Representation of the Ukrainian Helsinki Group.
 In 1980 she published the book "Ukrainian Women in the Soviet Union: Documented Persecution," and in 1981 - "A Family Torn Apart."
-On August 2, 1998, Nina Antonovna Karavanska-Strokata died in Denton.
+On 2 August 1998, Nina Antonivna Karavanska-Strokata died in Denton.

 Works

-Nina Strokata has published two books about her public work:
+Strokata published two books about her public work: